pierian-co/custom-cxo-activity-dashboard-adobe-target-googlesheets/README.md

 ### <a name="step4"></a> Step 4.
 Share GoogleSheets with Google Service Account

-For rean and update operations, both Googlesheets must be given access to the Service Account Client email address.
+For read and update operations, both GoogleSheets must be given access to the Service Account Client email address.

 a.
 Copy client-email address from the JSON file downloaded while creating Google Service Account in Step 3 above.